-Applications must be resubmitted annually and are evaluated by the Financial Aid Committee in June and July.
-This committee consists of one Administrator and two or three members of the Board of Directors.
+Applications must be resubmitted annually and are evaluated by the Financial Aid Committee prior to the beginning of the academic year.

 The committee will ensure confidentiality is maintained.
-As soon as possible please complete and submit the financial application form.
+As soon as possible please

+Complete and submit the financial application form.
 You may be requested to submit a copy of your completed Federal Income Tax return (including all forms and W-2s) for the preceding year.
 The assets of both parents will be considered before making any awards and the evaluation will not be bound by the assertion that one parent has disclaimed responsibility for educational expenses.
 If the custodial parent has remarried, we will also consider the assets of the step-parent, bearing in mind the obligation of step-parents to their own natural children.

-The Financial Aid Committee will determine awards, and you will be notified of the results by mail or email shortly thereafter.
+The Financial Aid Committee will determine awards, and you will be notified of the results by email shortly thereafter.

-Work Exchange
+Tuition Work Exchange

 Families who have been enrolled in ABS are eligible to apply for the work exchange program.
 This program allows parents to perform essential work on campus in return for tuition credits.
 The jobs are limited and specific, and are awarded based upon ability to do the job and financial need.
-At the beginning of the semester, currently enrolled families may apply for these jobs.
-Parents may apply for this program by completing the Financial Aid Application on the website.
+At the beginning of the academic year, currently enrolled families may apply for these jobs.
+Parents may apply for this program by completing the Financial Aid Application in the enrollment package.